raxvan/precompiler/docs/main.md

 1. `break` will stop precompiling the rest of the tokens of the exsiting file.
 2. `once` will skip all includes of this file if the files was already included or inlined
 3. `dup` will enable inclusion of this file multiple times (to bypass `SourceOnceByDefault` option)
+4. `info` will output a comment containing information about the source file

 ### error